Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

 - Clinical Anatomy

 This module is designed to provide the student with an in-depth understand of clinical anatomy.
 Students will explore the relation between anatomical structures and systems and their clinical importance.
 They will acquire the vocabulary and terminology required to allow further study in human health care.
 Practical sessions will be devoted to hands-on examination of the anatomical structures.
 Additionally, students will have an opportunity to understand functional muscle testing and develop an appreciation of their clinical application and significance.
-Assessment is a practical examination.
+Assessment is a written and practical examination.

 - Clinical Physiology 1

 This module introduces the student to the functioning of the human body.
 Beginning with a basic overview of human physiology, discussions will include the chemical and cellular organisation of the human body.
 Energy production and homeostasis within the human system will be explored.
 The remainder of the module will examine the functioning of the musculoskeletal, cardiovascular, respiratory and gastrointestinal systems.Assessment is a written final exam.

 This module is designed to provide the students with the biomechanical model of the human skeletal system with special emphasis spinal kinematics, motion and function relative to structure and posture.
 The module will cover basic principles and procedures of joint assessment including static and dynamic motion palpation, joint play and end feel.
 Students will become familiar with anatomical landmark location.

 Additionally, the history and practice of chiropractic and its relationship to the healthcare community, both past and present will be discussed.
 Assessed through both a written and practical exam.